Growing Yarrow For a Stunning, Low-Maintenance Flower Garden

 Can yarrow take some shade?

-Yes, yarrow can handle partial shade but it blooms best in full sun.
+Yes, yarrow can tolerate partial shade, but it blooms best and stays more compact in full sun.

 Can yarrow be grown in pots?